GAP-Team/frontend/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

+## Running the Application in Debugger Mode

+This project is set up to enable simultaneous debugging of both the **server-side** and **client-side** of the Next.js application.
+Follow the steps below to run the application in debugger mode using Visual Studio Code:

+### Debugger Setup

+In the project, the `launch.json` configuration is already set up to allow simultaneous debugging of the server and client sides.

+### Steps to Run the Debugger:

+1. set **breakpoints** in the project where to debug.
+2. Open Run and Debug in VSC.
+3. From the list of configurations, select **"Run Full Stack (Client + Server)"**.
+   - This will launch:
+     - The server-side in development mode using `npm run dev`.
+     - The client-side debugger in Chrome (or Edge) and attach it to the running instance.
+4. The application will open in the browser at `http://localhost:3000`.

 ## Running the App with Docker

 The application is set up to run with Docker.
 You can start it with the following command: